 The costs of a home backup battery system can vary significantly depending on the size and type of the system.
 On average, a 10kWh battery system can cost between $8,000 and $15,000, while larger systems can cost up to $30,000.
 These costs include the battery, inverter, installation, and any necessary permits or fees.

 The benefits of a home backup battery system are also significant.
 First and foremost, they provide homeowners with a reliable source of backup power during outages.
-This can be especially important for households with medical devices or other essential equipment that requires uninterrupted power.
+This can be especially important for households with medical devices or other essential equipment that require uninterrupted power.
 Additionally, backup battery systems can help reduce reliance on the grid and provide cost savings over time.

 ROI: Return on Investment